 The Double Standard: Infidelity and Violence

-Escape and Expectation: Nightlife and Respect
+Escape and the Demand for Respect

 Through all of this—the pressure, the pride, the family dynamics—one demand remains constant: a Nigerian man must have his respect.
 It is treated not as something to be earned, but as a birthright.
 He can start a serious conflict over feeling disrespected.
 While a healthy need for respect is universal, when it becomes an inflexible demand, it is simply another tool of control, wielded to maintain a fragile authority.